codex-team/editor.js/docs/tools.md

 }
 ```

-## Conversion config
+## Conversion config <a name="conversion-config"></a>

 Editor.js has a Conversion Toolbar that allows user to convert one Block to another.

 ![](https://capella.pics/6c1f708b-a30c-4ffd-a427-5b59a1a472e0.jpg)

 1. You can add ability to your Tool to be converted.
-Specify «export» property of `conversationConfig`.
+Specify «export» property of `conversionConfig`.
 2. You can add ability to convert other Tools to your Tool.
-Specify «import» property of `conversationConfig`.
+Specify «import» property of `conversionConfig`.

 Conversion Toolbar will be shown only near Blocks that specified an «export» rule, when user selected almost all block's content.
 This Toolbar will contain only Tools that specified an «import» rule.